Kristina01111000/Drws_site/README.md

 - changed the copy text on the google doc back to red so people can see it For tomorrow:
 - set up constant contact so the first emails go through to our emails

+Write a review in fourissimo club for the heel strike fixing plantar fasciitis Fix the title of the download on fourissimo page, tell him how to fix it For groups get new pictures, add a scorecard picture for scorecard group For google doc see if ‘make a copy’ can be put up when they try to request access Look into file upload plugin for fourissimo page
+Put logo in the emails make them look better,
+Buy constant contact when all the emails are set
+If he gets a tiktok add it to the emails
+Set up a different campaign in cc for his current patients in office Get emails from him for the other campaign, remind him on monday if he doesn’t get edits back to me Switch email address at bottom of the email campaigns to growingholisticallystaff@gmail.com, create a new email